ElementsProject/lightning/.github/PULL_REQUEST_TEMPLATE.md

 > [!IMPORTANT]
-> 24.11 FREEZE NOVEMBER 7TH: Non-bugfix PRs not ready by this date will wait for 25.02.
+> 25.02 FREEZE JANUARY 31ST: Non-bugfix PRs not ready by this date will wait for 25.05.

 ## Checklist
 Before submitting the PR, ensure the following tasks are completed.
 If an item is not applicable to your PR, please mark it as checked: